qusrud0113/qusrud0113-korea.ac.kr/README.md

 1. Login to github, and clone this repository.
 1. Create a folder with your KUPID ID (this makes id'ing your work easy) -- this folder is "your folder".
 1. Copy template latex files to your folder.
-1. Start working on that folder.
+1. Start working on that folder - Update the name on the tex and compile.
+1. Push your folder.
+It should contain compiled PDF and updated tex.